isomerpages/mlaw-rop/_information-for-pawnbrokers/information-for-pawnbrokers.md

 If you wish to terminate your pawnbroker’s licence, you may submit your termination application [HERE](https://www.gobusiness.gov.sg/licences){:target="_blank"}.<br><br>

 **5. How do I apply for a waiver certificate from the Pawnbrokers Act?**<br>
 Under section 43(1)(a) of the Pawnbrokers Act, a company or other business entity may be granted a waiver from complying with the provisions of the Pawnbrokers Act.
 There is no prescribed form for the application of a waiver certificate.
-Applicants are to write to the Registry of Pawnbrokers with the following information and supporting documents:
+Applicants are to write to the Registry with the following information and supporting documents:

 i) A brief description of the applicant;